-The highest priority for the Executive Office during this coming year is to ensure that the proposals and proceedings from the Biennial Conference are documented and properly prepared prior to forwarding the Summary of Actions to FDA for review.
-The second priority is the continued facilitation of the uniform implementation of the National Shellfish Sanitation Program according to the requirements in the Model Ordinance provided in the Guide to the Control of Molluscan Shellfish.
+The highest priority for the Executive Office during this year was to ensure that the proposals and proceedings from the Biennial Conference were documented and properly prepared prior to forwarding the Summary of Actions to FDA for review.
+The second priority was the continued facilitation of the uniform implementation of the National Shellfish Sanitation Program according to the requirements in the Model Ordinance provided in the Guide to the Control of Molluscan Shellfish.